Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 \paragraph{SEIRS model}

-Modifying the SIRS model by incorporating an incubation period results in the SEIRS model, which has two demes (\cref{fig:example_models}A): $\Demes=\Set{\lab{E},\lab{I}}$.
+Modifying the SIRS model by incorporating an incubation period results in the SEIRS model, which has two demes (\zcref{fig:example-models}A): $\Demes=\Set{\deme{E},\deme{I}}$.
 We can take the state space to be $\Zp^4$: the state $x=(S,E,I,R)$ is defined by the numbers of hosts in each of the four compartments.
 The deme occupancy function in this case is $n(x)=(E,I)$.
-In \cref{sec:app-examples}, we work out the theory for this model in detail.
+The genealogies depicted in \zcref{fig:geneal,fig:upo} pertain to this model and, in \zcref{sec:seirs-example}, we work out the theory for the SEIRS model in detail and display results of some numerical computations.

 \paragraph{Two-strain competition model}